Skip to main content

 Day 1–2: Airport to apartment

-Benito Juárez International Airport (MEX) is 15 km east of Centro.
+Benito JuΓ‘rez International Airport (MEX) sits inside the city, roughly 10 km east of the central neighborhoods.
 Options:

-• Pre-arranged driver: If your company offers, take it
+• Pre-arranged driver: if your company offers one, take it

 Get your phone set up immediately: